 Cardiac health is an important factor, especially as we get older.
 Every lifestyle choice we make, at any age, plays a role in our overall cardiac condition.
 At Heart Rhythm Consultants, it is our goal to help our patients manage their condition, whether they suffer from arrhythmias or other irregularities with the heartbeat.

-Dr. Dilip J. Mathew and Dr. Antonio Moretta are electrophysiologists serving residents of Sarasota, Venice, Tampa, Port Charlotte and Sun City Center, giving every patient the care and attention they deserve.
+Dr. Dilip J. Mathew, Dr. Antonio Moretta, and Dr. Rajesh Malik are electrophysiologists serving residents of Sarasota, Venice, Tampa, Port Charlotte and Sun City Center, giving every patient the care and attention they deserve.

 Abnormal rhythms can range anything from very slow heart rates to very fast heart rates.
 Types of heart rhythm disorders could include bradycardia, tachycardia, premature heartbeats and atrial fibrillation.